 Emma Elmouchi will graduate in 2023 with majors in Psychology and Public Health.

-Allie Weltman will graduate in 2021 with a major in Psychology and a minor in Entrepreneurship.
+Allie Weltman graduated in Winter 2020 with a major in Psychology and a minor in Entrepreneurship.

 Jordy Agins will graduate in 2022 with a major in Biopsychology, Cognition, and Neuroscience.